 There are many different types of bone grafts in dentistry: An Autologous bone graft uses bone from your own body, such as the back of the jaw or next to the implant sight.
 An Allograft bone graft uses bone harvested from cadavers.
 A synthetic bone graft uses most commonly hydroxyapatite combined with other compatible substances.
 The bone graft we perform is a xenograft using Bio-Oss and Bio-Gide.
 Bio-Oss comes from a bovine source and is very similar to human bone and in dentistry it is a very successful bone grafting material.
 Bio-Gide is a collagen membrane that is placed over the top of the bone graft material to keep it in place so it can heal.

-Please note, every surgical or invasive procedure carries risk and may not be suitable for everyone.
+Every surgical or invasive procedure caries risk and may not be suitable for everyone.

 Want to find out if a dental implant is right for you?
-Organise an appointment with our Spring Hill dentist here, or contact us using the form below.
+Organise an appointment with our Spring Hill dentist using the book online link: